Hepatitis B Surface Antigen

 Why do I need this test?

-You may need this test if your healthcare provider suspects you have a liver infection
+You may need this test if your healthcare provider believes you have a liver infection

 caused by HBV.
 You may need this test if you have symptoms of hepatitis B. Symptoms

 case of the flu.
-You may not have symptoms until the infection is chronic or severe.
+You may not have symptoms until the infection becomes severe or chronic

 The most common symptom is extreme tiredness.
 Other symptoms may include: